 This week I am highlighting a few of my FAVORITE Lebanese/ Mediterranean dishes.
 I think it is only fitting that we start with a Homemade Labneh recipe.
 Growing up, while my parents were at work I would spend a few of my days with my Sitto (Grandmother in Arabic).
 She was a great cook and loved cooking for others.
 Her recipes landed in three categories.
 Lebanese, Mexican, or Great Depression… I knew I could always find anise cookies in the cupboard, beans on the stove, and green jello in the refrigerator.
 My grandfather and mother kept her recipes in their repertoire through the years.
 When I was old enough to step in and help, my love for these dishes grew.

 My Sitto was the best teacher around, she was endlessly patient, and a very organized cook.
-She would meticulously sift thought dried beans to make sure each one was up to her standard.
-I can picture her sitting at her kitchen table with her perfectly set up production line of ingredients.
+She would meticulously sift through dried beans to make sure each one was up to her standard.
+I can picture her sitting at her kitchen table with her perfect setup of a production line of ingredients.
 She prepped her ingredients for her night’s dinner in the early afternoon and at night she would have her breakfast measured out and on the stove ready to cook the next morning.

 When I was a little girl I had my own tub of flour that I would play with while she was cooking.
-Under her feet I would dump it out on the floor, and make piles.
+Under her feet, I would dump it out on the floor, and make piles.
 I felt like I was cooking along with her.
 Can you imagine giving your kid a pile of flour to rub all over the floor?
-That’s how patient she was.
+That shows how patient she was.
 I never felt like I was making a mess.
-I felt like I was doing my “work” and she respected that.
+I felt like I was doing my work and she respected that.
 When I was done we would sweep it up together and move on with our day.